HALLGames/DynamiPong/README.md

 - Open each script in Visual Studio.
 - Change each file's Class name to their file name.
   - Ex.
 Change ```public Class TemplatePaddle : PaddleBehaviour``` to ```public Class LevelNamePaddle : PaddleBehaviour```
-- In your level scene, go through every game object and replace the scripts with the new ones that your made.
+- In your level scene, go through every game object and replace the scripts with the new ones that you made.
 - Open the Prefabs folder (Assets/Prefabs) and duplicate the TemplateLevel folder.
   - Rename the prefabs with the same name scheme
   - Change the Prefab Hash Generator in the NetworkObject component to their name